Mackenzie Hargreaves: Moving to Ramsay Street and family relationships

 On 19 October 2019, it was announced that Stone would be promoted to the regular cast in early 2020, following a positive response to the character, the storyline, and Stone's performance.
 Stone expressed her delight at the news and looked forward to exploring Mackenize further.
 Herbison planned to develop the character so that "transgender doesn't even warrant the batting of an eyelid", something he deemed to be a "powerful" movement.
 Mackenzie returned to the series from 4 February 2020.

 A short time later, Mackenzie's aunt, Trish Symington (Katherine Tonkin), announces she is moving to Fremantle, prompting Mackenzie to look for an alternative place to live.
 Feeling unable to ask Shane and Dipi Rebecchi (Sharon Johal) following the death of their friend Gary Canning (Damien Richardson), Mackenzie schemes with Roxy Willis (Zima Anderson) to trick Trish into leaving her alone in her flat.
 After struggling with living alone, Mackenzie invites Mannix Foster (Sam Webb) to rent her spare room, unaware of his criminal nature, leading to a police raid on the flat.
 Following this, the truth of Mackenzie's living situation comes out and the Rebecchi family invite her to stay with them.

 Grant was subsequently reintroduced amidst episodes themed around LGBT pride.
 Grant returns to Erinsborough claiming to want to spend time with Mackenzie, though he actually intended to ask Toadie Rebecchi (Ryan Moloney) for legal advice after suffering an injury.
-Shane attends a Lassiters Pride event with some discomfort, but publicly describes Mackenzie as his daughter after winning a bingo game.
+Grant attends a Lassiters Pride event with some discomfort, but publicly describes Mackenzie as his daughter after winning a bingo game.
 Later, Mackenzie learns of the motivation for Grant's visit on the day she is due to read from her diaries as part of a Writers' Festival.
 The shock of the revelation causes Mackenzie to pull out of the event, but Grant reads some entries on her behalf.
 Stone wrote the diary entries read aloud by Grant and Dipi, and was credited as a co-writer of the episode.
 She stated that she was "really thrilled to be asked to write [the entries] because Jason wanted them to be as authentic as possible".
 Stone also "chose the years for each event and personal moment for Mackenzie".
 The scenes culminated in a breakthrough for Mackenzie and Grant's relationship, as she witnessed his reading of her diary and he then apologised for his past treatment of her.
 Commenting on the future for the characters, Stone stated that "It is a process.
 He hasn’t become a completely different person, but I think what has changed is that he is trying to be the best father he can possibly be and Mackenzie can see that – and she appreciates his efforts".